Grahame Clark Medal

-This medal was endowed in 1992 by Professor Sir Grahame Clark, a Fellow of the Academy from 1951 to his death in 1995.
+This medal was endowed in 1992 by Professor Sir Grahame Clark (elected Fellow of the British Academy 1951; died 1995).
 The medal was awarded for the first time in 1993.

 Eligible nominations can be for academic achievement involving recent contributions to the study of prehistoric archaeology.

 Nominations for this award are open from 1 December to 31 January and may only be made by Fellows of the British Academy.
 Entries should be submitted electronically to [email protected].

 In the body of the email, clearly state: